prebid/prebid.github.io/prebid-mobile/adops-line-item-setup-mopub.md

 * TOC
 {:toc }

-This page describes step by step how to set up Prebid Mobile line items for MoPub.
+This page describes step by step how to set up Prebid Mobile line items for MoPub to serve ads on app with the Prebid SDK.
+It is using the Universal Prebid Creative.

 ## Step 1.
 Add a line item